-- 1.To receive and adopt the Directors' Report and Audited Accounts of the Company for the year ended 31 December 2014 together with the Auditors' Report thereon.(Resolution 1) - To approve a final dividend of 0.50 cents tax exempt (one tier) dividend per share for the financial year ended 31 December 2014.
-(Resolution 2) - To approve the payment of Directors' fees of up to S\$250,000 payable by the Company for the year ending 31 December 2015.
-(Resolution 3) - To re-elect Mr. Gary Ho Kuat Foong, retiring pursuant to Article 110 of the Articles of Association of the Company.
-(See Explanatory Note (i)) (Resolution 4) - To re-elect Mr. Ong Pang Liang, retiring pursuant to Article 110 of the Articles of Association of the Company.
+- 1. To receive and adopt the Directors' Statement and Audited Accounts of the Company for the year ended 31 December 2015 together with the Auditors' Report thereon.
+(Resolution 1) - 2.
+To approve a final dividend of 1 cent tax exempt (one tier) dividend per share for the financial year ended 31 December 2015.
+(Resolution 2) - 3.
+To approve the payment of Directors' fees of up to S\$250,000 payable by the Company for the year ending 31 December 2016.
+(Resolution 3) - 4.
+To re-elect Dato' Seri Kalimullah Bin Masheerul Hassan, retiring pursuant to Article 110 of the Constitution of the Company.
+(See Explanatory Note (i)) (Resolution 4) - 5.
+To re-elect Ms. Ng Shin Ein, retiring pursuant to Article 110 of the Constitution of the Company.
 (See Explanatory Note (ii)) (Resolution 5) - 6.
+To re-elect Mr. Khoo Hsien Ming Kevin, who ceases to hold office in accordance with Article 120 of the Constitution and who, being eligible, offers himself for re-election.

+(See Explanatory Note (iii)) (Resolution 6) - 7.
 To re-appoint Messrs Nexia TS Public Accounting Corporation as Auditors of the Company and to authorise the Directors to fix their remuneration.
-(Resolution 6) - 7.
+(Resolution 7) - 8.
 To transact any other ordinary business which may be transacted at an Annual General Meeting.